 UCITS Inward Marketing Requirements

 Requirements for UCITS authorised in another Member State intending to market its units in Ireland.

-Information on the relevant laws, regulations and adminstrative provisions which are specifically relevant to the arrangements made for the marketing of UCITS established in other Member States are contained in this document.
+Information on the relevant laws, regulations and adminstrative provisions which are specifically relevant to the arrangements made for the marketing of UCITS established in other Member States is set out here.